 The most devout yoga practitioners might tell you that yoga is all they do to maintain their fitness and they may even claim to get a cardiovascular benefit from a vinyasa flow practice.
 Is it true?
-Is yoga enough?
+Is yoga enough exercise to lose weight and improve health?

 Can you get everything you need from yoga and yoga alone?
 Yes and no. A well-rounded workout routine should include strength-training, cardiovascular exercise and flexibility work and yoga can usually provide two of the three.